-When choosing a modular system or rental exhibit you can always add custom elements to it to make it more unique or to tie in better with your branding or exhibit theme.
+When choosing a modular system or rental exhibit you can always add custom elements to it to make it more unique or to tie in better with your branding or exhibit theme (as shown above).
 In fact, if your vendor does not have custom capabilities they may even partner with a custom builder to help integrate those elements as needed.
 Also, you may choose to go custom for one of your exhibits, or your biggest show or event, and choose modular systems or portable exhibits for the rest of your show schedule.

 Regardless of what you choose, remember that your exhibit designers and vendors can be great resources especially when you give them clear goals, ask good questions and think of how this new exhibiting program will fit into your overall marketing strategy.